-GeolocationThe Geolocation link at the upper left of the map initiates the process of determining your geographic location via GPS, WiFi, Bluetooth or other available location methods.
+GeolocationThe Geolocation "crosshair" link at the upper left of the map initiates the process of determining your geographic location via GPS, WiFi, Bluetooth or other available location methods.
 This process may take several seconds.
 If successful, the map will pan and zoom to the calculated location and a location pin () will be placed on the map at the current estimated position along with a circle indicating the estimated error in the determined location.

 Note that most web browsers will ask for permission to share your position with the website.
 If permission wasn't granted or geolocation was unsuccessful, an option to continue with manual location is presented.
 With manual location a location pin will be placed at the current centre point of the map view.

-The location pin may be dragged to a new position on the map at any time for reference.
+Once placed, the location pin may be dragged to a new position on the map at any time for reference.

 Most browsers will remember the choice of whether to share your location with the site and not ask again.
 Some also have an option of deferring the decision, for example, selecting "Not Now" or closing the permission window before making a decision.
 In the case of a deferred decision, manual location may not be available.

 Location SearchAt the top centre of the map is a text entry box to conduct location searches within the map.
-Searches can be conducted for various geographic terms, such as cities, street addresses, postal codes or GPS coordinates.
+Searches can be conducted for various geographic terms, such as cities, street addresses or GPS coordinates.
 After entering the desired search term, pressing enter or the GO button will initiate the search.
 If a location is successfully found, the map will pan and zoom to the located spot.

-Map LinkThe Map Link at the upper right of the map is a real time link to the current map being viewed, including the location, zoom, background map layer and selected providers.
+Map LinkThe Map Link at the upper right of the map is a real time link to the current map being viewed, including the location, zoom, background map layer, dataset and selected providers.
 Like a normal web link, it can be copied or clicked on for sharing, bookmarking or any other use desired.

 Additional DetailsEach transceiver (transmitter/receiver) operating for the provider at the site will be listed.
 A transceiver and it's antenna creates the "cell" for communications and there are typically several operating at each site.